 Magical Maria Kirchental

-Alongside Maria Plain, not far from the state capital of Salzburg, this high valley is one of the most visited pilgrimage churches in Salzburgerland.
-For 300 years, people have been coming on pilgrimage here from Tyrol, Salzburg and even Bavaria to visit the 'mountain crystal among pilgrimage churches', as the former Bishop Eder so aptly described the place.
-This baroque jewel, consecrated in 1701, was designed by the legendary Johannes Bernhard Fischer von Erlach.
-The double towered, two-storey east facade and the vast interior space are particularly impressive.
-The church also holds the most famous and important collection of votive pictures in Austria.
-Located next to the church, the pilgrim-friendly Kirchentalwirt provides refreshment and accommodation for tired hikers.
-Annemarie and Claudia Herbst, mother and daughter, take particular care to uphold a down-to-earth tavern culture.
+Alongside Maria Plain just outside the city of Salzburg, this high valley is certainly one of the most-visited pilgrimage churches in the province of Salzburg.
+Pilgrims have been coming here from Tyrol, Salzburg and even Bavaria for over 300 years to visit the “mountain crystal among pilgrimage churches”, as the former Bishop Eder so aptly described this place.
+This Baroque jewel was designed by the legendary Johannes Bernhard Fischer von Erlach and was consecrated in 1701.
+The double-towered, two-storey east facade and the expanse of the interior space are particularly impressive.
+The church has one of the best-known and most significant collections of votive images in Austria.

 Maria Kirchental is one of the healing spaces of the archdiocese of Salzburg, along with eight other places.
 The Herz-Jesu-Missionare (Sacred Heart Missionaries), along with the Missionarinnen Christi (Missionaries of Christ) chose this particular place of power to run their House of Reflection.
 They say, “Discovering the uniqueness of each person and giving them space is of great concern to us, as well as the ever new search for a modern spirituality and a sustainable lifestyle.“ At the moment three sisters and two priests live permanently in the high valley, take care of the spiritual welfare of the pilgrims and provide spiritual guidance in the form of days of reflection, retreats, bible weeks and meditations.